mr-islam/bounce-page/README.md

 # Design

-- Theming should be orange (Splatoon shade) and white
+- Theming should be orange (Splatoon shade) and white, purple highlights (Gitlab)

 - Responsive to all devices, and each of the 3 texts can be easily toggled